CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenario_Development/Scenario_Development_Guide.md

 7. Open the test clusters tab and use `kubeadmin` as the username and the password you copied as the password to login.

-If your scenario provisions a test cluster using the workflow [firewatch-rosa-aws-sts-hypershift](https://steps.ci.openshift.org/workflow/firewatch-rosa-aws-sts-hypershift), follow these steps to access the test cluster:
+If your scenario provisions a test cluster using a ROSA workflow, follow these steps to access the test cluster:

-#### Access the ROSA Hypershift cluster from cli
+#### Access the ROSA Classic/Hypershift cluster from cli

 1. Start a rehearsal job using `/pj-rehearse`.
 2. Open the rehearsal job's logs and find the build cluster URL under the "Build Logs" header and click on it to access the build cluster.